mszczepanskigit/CV-Summary/README.md

 # CV-Summary
-Here you can find my CV / Summary either with or without a personal photo.
+Here you can find my CV / Summary either with or without my personal photo.